-In relation to violence, almost one-quarter (23%) of Indigenous people reported to the 2008 NATSISS that that they had been a victim of physical or threatened violence in the previous 12 months .
+In relation to violence, almost one-quarter (23%) of Indigenous people reported in the 2008 NATSISS that they had been a victim of physical or threatened violence in the previous 12 months .
 Victimisation was higher among younger Indigenous people, with males and females aged 15-24 years having the highest reported proportions (29% and 31%, respectively) .
 Victimisation levels were highest among Indigenous people in the 15-24 years age-group across all levels of remoteness except for regional regions where the highest level was for the 25-34 years age group.
 For Indigenous males in the 15-24 years age group, victimisation was highest in major cities and remote/very remote areas (both 31%), followed by non-remote areas (28%) and regional areas (26%).
 Across all levels of remoteness, more than 30% of Indigenous females experienced victimisation.

 According to the 2008 NATSISS, 74% of Indigenous people aged 15 years or over reported problems in their neighbourhood or community, with around one-quarter reporting family violence (25%) or assault (23%) .
 WA had the highest proportion of Indigenous people reporting family violence as a problem (34%), followed by the NT (32%).
 For assault, the NT had the highest proportion (31%), followed by WA (30%).
 Indigenous people living in remote areas reported family violence (38%) and assault (37%) more frequently than those living in non-remote areas (22% and 19%, respectively).

 In terms of remoteness, hospitalisation rates for injury for Indigenous people living in NSW, Vic, Qld, WA, SA and the NT increased with remoteness in 2012-13 .
-The rate increased from 32 per 1,000 in major cities to 71 per 1,000 in remote and very remote areas.
+The rate increased from 34 per 1,000 in major cities to 77 per 1,000 in remote and very remote areas.
 Hospitalisation rate ratios (Indigenous/non-Indigenous) were higher in remote areas than major cities for a number of principal diagnoses: